Exclusive Interview with Zmiya Mochoruk 30/08 /2010

 gives it the soul.

-Q: What is the sickest painting that you have done?
+Q: What is the sickest painting that you have ever done?

 A: I don't know, often the ones that I feel will get the greatest